Analyzing Machupo virus-receptor binding by molecular dynamics simulations: Materials and Methods

 \subsection{Post-processing}

 The python packages MDAnalysis \citep{Agrawal2011} and ProDy \citep{Bakan2011} were both used at various points in post-processing.
 The molecular trajectory (comprising the atomic coordinates per time) was parsed to compute the center-of-mass for each of the two complexes.
 The starting center-of-mass distance was set to zero and the distance was re-computed at each time step relative to the starting distance.
-The force is output directly to the standard log file.

 The statistical package R was used for all further analysis and visualization.
 Each of the 50 independent trajectories per mutant produced a fairly noisy force curve.
-To reduce the noise, we averaged each point with a 75 point interpolation window; the window ensured the maximum force was never cut off due to lost time steps (caused by averaging) near the beginning of the simulation.
-The two primary descriptive statistics we used were maximum interpolated force and total area under the interpolated curve.
-We used the pairwise.t.test function with the FDR p-value correction to test for significance.
+The force curves for each mutant were smoothed over all replicates by using the smooth.spline() and predict() functions in R with default settings.
+The two primary descriptive statistics we used were maximum interpolated applied force and total area under the interpolated curve (AUC).
+We tested for signifiant differences in maximum force or AUC by carrying out t tests for all pairwise combinations (each mutant compared to each other mutant), using the pairwise.t.test() function in R. We adjusted p values to correct for multiple testing using the False-Discovery-Rate (FDR) method \citep{BenjaminiHochberg1995}.
 The ggplot \citep{ggplot} package was used to generate most of the figures.

+Analysis scripts and final data (except MD trajectories) are available on the github repository accompanying this publication (https://github.com/clauswilke/MACV\_SMD).